dossaj/cv-docs/content/experiences/fnp.md

 - Developed a documentation framework built on top of Hugo and Hugo Learn Theme.
 - Developed a charting library for showing clinical data.
 - Developed a reporting engine for generation of clinical reports.
+- Overseeing the upgrade from ASP.NET to ASP.NET Core.
 - Providing on-call technical support for production environments.

 # Senior Developer / Team Lead